refenv/cijoe/docs/source/tasks/index.rst

   ``main(args, cijoe)`` in the ``args`` argument.

-.. _sec-resources-workflows-linting:
+.. _sec-resources-tasks-linting:

 Linting
 -------

-When you write a workflow yourself it can be nice to check whether it is valid without running it.
+When you write a task yourself it can be nice to check whether it is valid without running it.
 You can do so by running:

 .. literalinclude:: ../300_lint.cmd